vionde/SecretFinder/README.md

 ## about this fork

 Fixed some issues.
-Removed unued library.
+Removed unused library.
 Windows suppot

 ## about SecretFinder